harlan-zw/unlighthouse/docs/config/index.md

 Paths to ignore from scanning.

+See [Exclude URL Patterns](/guide/large-sites.html#include-url-patterns) for more information.

 ### scanner.skipJavascript

 - **Type:** `boolean`
 - **Default:** `true`

 Does javascript need to be executed in order to fetch internal links and SEO data.

 Disabling this can speed up scans but may break the parsing.

+See [Handling SPAs](/guide/spa.html) for more information.

 ### scanner.samples